 Saint Louis University Journal of Health Law & Policy

-The Saint Louis University Journal of Health Law & Policy is published bi-annually by the Center for Health Law Studies and a student editorial board.
+The Saint Louis University Journal of Health Law & Policy is published twice a year by the Center for Health Law Studies and a student editorial board.
 The Journal features articles that provide in-depth analysis of topical and developing issues in health law and policy.
-One issue each year is devoted to the publication of the proceedings of the Center for Health Law Studies annual Symposium.
+One issue each year is devoted to the publication of the proceedings of the Center for Health Law Studies' annual symposium.
 The second issue is devoted to coverage of emerging issues within health law and policy.
 Students and faculty at the Center solicit and review articles submitted for publication.
-The editorial board also maintains the Journal website which features a health law blog, podcasts of the Center’s Distinguished Speaker Series, special events and annual Symposium, and other information about the Journal.